MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 ```

 The following command gets the script help.
 Because the script is not in a
-directory that is listed in the "Path" environment variable, the `Get-Help`
+directory that is listed in the `$env:Path` environment variable, the
-command that gets the script help must specify the script path.
+`Get-Help` command that gets the script help must specify the script path.

 ```powershell
 Get-Help -Path .\update-month.ps1 -Full